pbj1435/Faulwinder/README.md

 *The lazy watch winder.* (**"FOWL-vin-der"** — *faul* is German for "lazy," and a wink at the **FAULHABER** motor inside.
 It deep-sleeps for years and wakes only to wind.)

-A battery-powered automatic watch winder — a low-cost SwissKubik clone built on a Seeed XIAO nRF52840, a FAULHABER coreless geared motor, and a DRV8833 driver, configured over Bluetooth LE.
+A battery-powered automatic watch winder — built on a Seeed XIAO nRF52840, a FAULHABER coreless geared motor, and a DRV8833 driver, configured over Bluetooth LE.
 Goal: **years of runtime on one 3.2V LiFePO4 cell.**